Navigation

 Calcium-channel blockers

-Calcium-channel blockers are medicines that work on the cells of your heart and arteries (blood vessels).
+Calcium-channel blockers are medicines for your heart and circulation.
+They act on the cells of your heart and blood vessels (arteries).
 They can treat a number of different health conditions.

 Uses of calcium-channel blockers